-It is judged that the most suitable commuting route for bats into and out of the site is the railway line to the West.
-The surrounding habitat is considered to have low foraging potential.
+It is judged that the most suitable commuting route for bats into and out of the site is via the lines of trees on and adjacent Hardgates Road.
+It's likely that bats would use this linear habitat to commute between this property and the high-quality foraging habitat along Kirks Beck 500m to the west.
+The surrounding habitat is considered to have moderate foraging potential.

-The site is not considered to offer optimal foraging opportunities.
-There are few animal manures associated with the surrounding land.
-There is limited vegetative diversity around the building which is in an urban location.
+The site is considered to offer moderate foraging opportunities.
+Behind the site is an active farmstead and so animal manures are heavily associated with the surrounding land.
+There is good vegetative diversity around the building, which is in an sheltered location.